Alfanous-team/alfanous/src/alfanous-cgi/README.rst

 -------
 License
 -------
-This service is free to use.We highly recommend to refer Alfanous engine somewhere in your pages using icons or texts like "Alfanous engine", "Powered by Alfanous" linked to http://www.alfanous.org/json.Art works you may need are available here_.
+This service is free to use.We highly recommend to refer Alfanous engine somewhere in your pages using icons or texts like "Alfanous engine", "Powered by Alfanous" linked to http://www.alfanous.org/json.
+Art works you may need are available here_.

 .. _here: http://www.alfanous.org/art/